 Your car, your zip code, your gender, the number of years you’ve been driving—these are all factors that affect your car insurance rate.
 They’re determinants that every insurance company will ask you about and specifically, these are things that you can’t control.

-Thankfully, there are a ton of discounts available on your auto insurance policy based on your life status and good choices you’ve made.
+Thankfully, there are a ton of discounts available on your auto insurance policy based on your life status and the good choices you’ve made.
 Many times, though, you have to ask about them.
-Check out our list of seven great discounts that will shave some dollars off of your premium.
+Check out our list of seven great insurance discounts that will shave some dollars off of your premium.

 1. Good Driver Discount

 While every car insurance company has a different definition of “safe driving,” it typically includes: